Watch Out! Supply Chain Attacks are on the Rise

 Because it is often difficult for antivirus software to detect these attacks, Microsoft suggests that companies need to develop countermeasures to handle post-infection scenarios to protect themselves against Supply Chain cyberattack.
 An example of this is using network segmentation, which involves keeping critical computers permanently disconnected from the company network, so that it is not in danger even if a virus were to infect the main server.

 Do you need help setting up or protecting your servers?
 Our technicians at GigE can help.
-Call us today at +1 888 366 4443 today!
+Our networking solutions can help your company protect itself from cyberattack.
+We also provide IT consulting to help you identify weak points in your network.
+Call us today at +1 888 366 4443!